The Three Little Pigs: Other versions

-In some versions, the first two pigs escape to their brother's brick house.
+In many versions, the first two pigs escape to their brother's (or sister's in some versions) brick house.
 Most such versions omit any attempts by the wolf to meet the third pig after his failed attempt to blow the house in.
 Sometimes, the wolf simply burns his tail and runs away.

 The story uses the literary rule of three, expressed in this case as a "contrasting three", as the third pig's brick house turns out to be the only one which is adequate to withstand the wolf.

 Variations of the tale appeared in Uncle Remus: His Songs and His Sayings in 1881, in which the pigs were replaced by Br'er Rabbit.
 The story also made an appearance in Nights with Uncle Remus in 1883, both by Joel Chandler Harris.
 Andrew Lang included it in The Green Fairy Book, published in 1892, but did not cite his source.
 In contrast to Jacobs's version, which left the pigs nameless, Lang's retelling cast the pigs as Browny, Whitey, and Blacky.
 It also set itself apart by exploring each pig's character and detailing the interaction between them.
 The antagonist of this version is a fox, not a wolf.
 The pigs' houses are made either of mud, cabbage, or brick.
 Blacky, the third pig, rescues his brother and sister from the fox's den after the fox has been defeated.